 - A yellow or red scaly rash along the hairline, behind the ears, in the ear canal, on the eyebrows, around the nose, in creases on the arms, legs, or groin, and/or on the chest.

 - Atopic Dermatitis: Although there is no cure for eczema, treatment goals are to reduce itching and inflammation of the skin, moisturize the skin and prevent infection.
-Your doctor may prescribe topical cortisone cream.
+Your licensed health care provider may prescribe topical cortisone cream.